 - A technique of contacting political power-brokers by bribing friends and relatives.

-Habituation The only way the industry could escape the regulation of addictive substances through an agency (such as the FDA), was to deny the obvious; tobacco smoke wasn't 'addictive', it was simply 'habituating' like chocolate.
+The only way the industry could escape the regulation of addictive substances through a government agency (such as the FDA) was to deny the obvious; tobacco smoke wasn't 'addictive', it was simply 'habituating' like chocolate.
 An enormous amount of money was spent in developing scientists who would provide public witness to this effect ... and also in buying compliant politicians who would pretend to believe it.
+See ARISE.

 - The tobacco industry's term for addiction.

-Heidelberg However the tobacco industry also had a couple of consultants and WhiteCoats at the University of Heidelberg.
-The Heidelberg Appeal presented at the Rio Earth Summit, supposedly as an attack on climate change activism, was the work of the SEPP group funded by the tobacco and asbestos industries.
+However the tobacco industry also had a couple of consultants and WhiteCoats at the University of Heidelberg.
+The Heidelberg Appeal presented at the Rio Earth Summit, supposedly as an attack on climate change activism, was the work of the SEPP group funded by the tobacco and asbestos industries and also set up through APCO.

 - A Japanese study into passive smoking which threw the tobacco industry into turmoil in 1981.

-Imperial Professor Roger Perry, for many years, ran a tobacco scientific scam out of the Imperial College of the University of London for the tobacco companies.
+Professor Roger Perry, for many years, ran a tobacco scientific scam out of the Imperial College of the University of London for the tobacco companies (See ARIA).
 The companies he worked for included Imperial Tobacco -- so it can get confusing.

-In Vitro The main distinction is with In Vivo (live animal) research.
+The main distinction is with In Vivo (live animal) research.
+The Ames test using bacteria confuses the issue.

 - Research looking at the survival and development of cells in culture.